Ecwid/ecwid-api-docs/README.md

 ## December 1, 2016
 - **NEW** Added new order payment status: Partially Refunded.
 [Learn more](https://developers.ecwid.com/api-documentation#orders)
+- **NEW** Added support for tax exempt customers in the Ecwid REST API.
+[Learn more](https://support.ecwid.com/hc/en-us/articles/213823045-How-to-handle-tax-exempt-customers-in-Ecwid)

 ##November 15, 2016
 - **NEW** Added ability to get product details using multiple product IDs separated by a comma.
 [Learn more](https://developers.ecwid.com/api-documentation#search-products)